shravya-ks/ns-3-dev-git/src/internet/doc/tcp.rst

 ECN State Transitions
 ^^^^^^^^^^^^^^^^^^^^^

-1. Initially both sender and receiver have their m_ecnState set as NO_ECN
+1. Initially both sender and receiver have their m_ecnState set as ECN_DISABLED
 2. Once the ECN negotiation is successful, their states are set to ECN_IDLE
 3. Upon receipt of a packet with CE bits set in IP header, the receiver changes its state to ECN_CE_RCVD